14 May What are Hooded Upper Eyelids? – Causes & Options

 Download Dr Watts’ Ultimate Guide to Blepharoplasty

-Non-Surgical Remedies for Hooded Upper Eyelids
+Non-Surgical Options for Hooded Upper Eyelids

 Eye creams

-Eye creams are a popular non-surgical remedy for hooded upper eyelids.
+Eye creams are a popular non-surgical option for hooded upper eyelids.
 Look for eye creams that contain ingredients like retinol, vitamin C, and caffeine, which can help firm and tighten the skin around the eyes.
 These ingredients can also help reduce the appearance of fine lines and wrinkles, giving the eyes a more refreshed look.

 Laser resurfacing